polyaxon/polyaxon/docs/templates/polyaxon_tracking/introduction.md

-The Polyaxon tracking is a high level api for logging parameters, code versions, metrics, and outputs when running your machine learning code, both on a Polyaxon deployment or on in a different platform/environment.
+Polyaxon tracking is a high level api for logging parameters, code versions, metrics, and outputs when running your machine learning code, both on a Polyaxon deployment or on a different platform/environment.

 The tracked information will be later visualized and compared on the Polyaxon dashboard.